mirkobunse/deconv-exp/README.md

 Restart Julia to complete the installation.

-When the installation is complete, you can initialize your Julia kernel by loading the `juliarc.jl` from the repository's base directory.
+When the installation is complete, you can initialize your Julia kernel by loading the `_init.jl` from the repository's base directory.
-Including the `juliarc.jl` imports the modules of this repository, which is mandatory every time you start Julia.
+Including the `_init.jl` imports the modules of this repository, which is mandatory every time you start Julia.

     julia> include("_init.jl")  # make this call from /path/to/mt-exp